Richard-Gabriel Rummonds

 - Submissions must be original poetry manuscripts in English language (although it is acceptable to include some text in other languages).
 Poems published in print or online periodicals, anthologies, or chapbooks may be included, but the manuscript itself must be unpublished.

-- Manuscripts must consist of from 50 to 100 numbered pages, including a title page and table of contents.
-All manuscripts must be paginated.
+- Manuscripts must consist of 50 to 100 numbered pages, including a title page and table of contents.
 Each new poem must start on a new page.

 - Manuscripts should be formatted using a standard typeface in 12-point font.
 Manuscripts may be single-spaced or 1.5 spaced.